joshhchun/blog/content/posts/tech/website-creation.md

 ---
+title: "How I deploy my Hugo website on my VPS with GitHub Actions and a Caddy-Nginx Docker stack. "
-title: "how i built my website with hugo and set up automatic deployment on a VPS with github actions and a docker stack with caddy & nginx"
+summary: I built my website with Hugo, and I set up automatic deployment on my VPS with Github Actions and rsync.
+On my VPS, I have a docker stack where caddy takes care of HTTPS & nginx serves the site.
 date: 2022-05-11T03:00:08-04:00
 showtoc: true
 tags: ["hugo", "caddy", "nginx", "docker", "varnish"]